uniphil/statwonk.github.io/source/_posts/2013-10-06-the-p-in-p-value-does-not-stand-for-profit-dot.markdown

 prop.test(table(old_green_button, new_red_button))
 {% endcodeblock %}

-In the code above, I first randomnly generate `100k` binomial outcomes for each button.
+In the code above, I first randomly generate `100k` binomial outcomes (really bernoulli r.v.) for each button.
 Remember, the conversion rates are 3% and 5%, respectively.
 Next, I apply the Chi-square test for equality of proportions.
 This is the standard statistical test for testing if two proportions (conv. rates) come from the same population.
 That is, should I expect these two buttons to yield a different conversion rate (and profit) going forward?

 Below are the results from one run, and despite the new red button being 66% better than the green button, our p-value sits at 90%, well above the